 In our modern world, convenience often comes at a cost.
 The foods that line our grocery store shelves and fill our pantries may be quick to prepare and satisfyingly tasty, but what are they doing to our bodies and brains?
-Today, we delve into the intricate relationship between sugar, fat, ultra-processed foods, and their effects on our most vital organ: the brain.
+Today, we delve into the intricate relationship between sugar, fat, and ultra-processed foods, and their effects on our most vital organ: the brain.

 The Sweet Trap of Sugar